Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 If you want to explain how the FBI and the Bureau of Justice Statistics revise or compute missing or incomplete data from law enforcement agencies, see here via Jeff Asher.

-The FBI’s preliminary numbers for 2023 were significantly off when compared to the final numbers (see below).
+The FBI’s preliminary numbers for 2023 and 2024 were significantly off when compared to the final numbers (see below).

 Crime Reports Vary By Methods Of Data Collection